 shelf, quicker delivery of our most popular custom made Encore Accuracy Barrels® is the good news.

 By doing these barrels in a standard configuration, we save on machinery set-ups and cut our costs.
 So, we can sell them to you for a lower price.
 These are the same quality and attention to detail as our built-to-order accuracy barrels...
 Lower in price and intended for off-the shelf delivery with little or no waiting! *

 Standard Barrel Features - Length is 26”, Blue Finish, Heavy Contour (Fits Factory Encore HEAVY forends as well as the new Pro Hunter forends.)
-Click the blue "ORDER" text for more photos, photo enlargements, and ordering links.
+Click for more photos, photo enlargements, and ordering links.

 | TC Encore